Marketing Workplace Giving: 9 Smart Ways to Spread the Word

 Marketing method #2: Dedicated emails

 Sending targeted, dedicated emails is an effective way to communicate directly with your supporters about workplace giving programs.
 For the best results, use personalized messaging to engage recipients and explain how their participation in payroll giving, matching gifts, or volunteer grants can make a difference.
-Include specific instructions on how to check if their employer offers such programs and provide links to relevant forms or webpages where they can take action.
+Include specific instructions on how to check if their employer offers such programs and provide links to relevant forms or webpages (such as the aforementioned Workplace Giving Page) where they can take action.

 Marketing workplace giving with emailThese emails can also highlight upcoming matching gift deadlines or volunteer opportunities tied to corporate giving programs, creating a sense of urgency to get involved.
 Additionally, by segmenting your email list based on donor behavior or corporate affiliations, you can tailor your messaging to specific audiences, increasing the likelihood of participation.
 And don’t forget to start with a compelling, impact-focused subject line!